Yudhanjaya Wijeratne: Nonfiction and activism

 Wijeratne then joined LIRNEasia as a researcher, where his work involved the analysis of communities on social media, misinformation and hate speech and bot networks.
 He has since discussed the moderation of terrorist and violent content online at the Internet Governance Forum and avenues such as ForeignPolicy.
 Much of his activism in this field consists of pushing social media platforms to acknowledge the computational and human process limitations of content moderation in low-resource languages, and in pushing Facebook et al. to share data and work with local researchers.

 In 2018, Wijeratne gave a TEDx talk, outlining his roots as a blogger and his philosophy of avoiding homophily and groupthink wherever possible.
 In 2019, Wijeratne co-founded Watchdog, a fact-checker.
 In sessions hosted by NATO Stratcom COE, Wijeratne outlined its growth and operation.

 In 2020, Wijeratne contributed to the Goethe-Institut's Day-Afterthoughts project, which curated responses to COVID-19 times from artists and intellectuals around the world.

 Awards and nominations

 Wijeratne was nominated for the 2018 Nebula Award for Best Novelette.

 He was selected by Forbes as one of 2021's 30 under 30 Asia.

+He was the joint winner of the 2022 Gratiaen Prize, with Chiranthi Rajapakse, for his unpublished manuscript The Wretched and the Damned.